docQodly/docs/docs/studio/pageLoaders/conditionalStates.md

 ## Overview

-Conditional states enhance webforms by allowing dynamic adaptation based on specified conditions, significantly improving interactivity and user-specific functionality.
+Conditional states enhance Pages by allowing dynamic adaptation based on specified conditions, significantly improving interactivity and user-specific functionality.

 :::info
 Once a condition is associated with a state, it becomes a `Conditional` state.